Definitions of terms used in Organic Chemistry

 The outermost electron shell that an atom uses to bond with other elements; in Organic, typically mono- to tetravalent .

-Zaitsev selectivity
+Zaitsev Selectivity

 The preference for the more highly substituted alkene to be formed when there are regioisomers possible from a reaction.